voschezang/coding-handbook/communication/influencing.md

 Asserting yourself can be done in several stages.
 The following examples assumes that another is intrud

 1. Check assumptions.
 Ask for intent.
-2. Suggest an direction you like.
+3. <u>Facilitate</u>.
+Suggest what you do want / a direction you like.
 Pro-actively.
-3. <u>Facilitate</u>.
-Suggest what you do want.
 4. 🛑 Signal the boundary.
 Clarify *your* need.
    1. 🚧 <u>Sanction</u>.
 Share consequences.
 Your value or need.
    2. If nesesary, check if the boundary is clear.